MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 With our considerations behind a governance concept, we can make people aware of the broken system that doesn't meet the needs anymore, and that forces people into workarounds, unhealthy work ethics, and poor connection to their organization.

-> Stop trying to fix users when you need to fix the system.
+> Stop trying to fix users when we need to fix the system.

 In order to change the outcome on the event level, we need to change our mental model first.
 To make it easier, I will turn the iceberg model upside down: